Gapped momentum states

 which at finite momentum collide as shown in Fig. \ref{hydropoles} and produce the $k$-gap shown in Fig. \ref{holkgap}.
 Moreover, in this relativistic system, the relaxation time $\tau$ is related to the diffusion constant, and in the limit $\Gamma/T \ll 1, \tau T \gg 1$, reads:

 where $c$ is the speed of light and $D$ the diffusion constant of the underdamped shear mode $\omega=-i \Gamma-i D k^2+\dots$ On the contrary, for $m/T \gg 1$ and far from the quasyhydro limit, the formula above receives important corrections from the momentum dissipation terms.
-Similar but more complicated dispersion relations can be obtained in analogous models with higher-order corrections \cite{Alberte:2017cch}.\\
+Similar but more complicated dispersion relations can be obtained in analogous models with higher-order corrections \cite{Alberte:2017cch}.

-We note that the relaxation time $\tau$ extracted from the holographic models does not coincide with the Maxwell time $\tau_M=\eta/G_{\infty}$ where $\eta$ is the shear viscosity and $G_{\infty}$ the elastic modulus at infinite frequency.
-Nevertheless its temperature dependence is consistent with what observed in liquids and discussed in the previous section.
+We note that the relaxation time $\tau$ extracted from the holographic models does not coincide with the Maxwell relaxation time $\tau_{\rm M}=\eta/G_{\infty}$ where $\eta$ is the shear viscosity and $G_{\infty}$ the elastic modulus at infinite frequency.
+Nevertheless its temperature dependence is consistent with what is observed in liquids discussed in section \ref{liquid-section}.
 The numerical data in Fig. \ref{law} suggest that the behaviour of $\tau(T)$ is very similar to the well-known Vogel-Fulcher-Tammann law describing temperature dependence of relaxation time in liquids \cite{dyre}.
 Moreover, as shown in Fig. \ref{holkgap}, the $k$-gap moves to higher momenta with temperature increase.
-The last feature is in agreement with the realistic trend expected in non-relativistic liquids and discussed in earlier sections of this review.
+The last feature is in agreement with the trend seen in non-relativistic liquids discussed in section \ref{liquid-section}.